Narratives of Resistance

 Based in Southern California—the capital of incarceration—Narratives of Resistance is supported by UC Irvine’s Initiative to End Family Violence (IEFV) and the University of California Humanities Research Institute (UCHRI).
-This project seeks to move away from silos—like treating child abuse as separate from adult domestic abuse—to address the systemic issues of the prison industrial complex and build coalitions among academic and local communities.
+This project, led by co-Principal Investigator Gabriela Cázares, seeks to move away from silos—like treating child abuse as separate from adult domestic abuse—to address the systemic issues of the prison industrial complex and build coalitions among academic and local communities.

 We know that families with loved ones in prison or detention experience a variety of challenges, including the many forms of violence that accompany poverty, the loss of social capital due to the stigma of criminalization, and behavioral issues and a higher likelihood of academic failure among among the children of imprisoned/detained parents/guardians.
 Whereas these topics are often treated separately, the colloquium brings together the methodological approaches from history, art, theater, and literature to explore how these problems are symptoms of institutional oppression that are intimately connected and.